So, your engine not cranking over, can be scary when it first happens.

-First you need to get over the initial (Why me) frustration.
+But, first you need to get over the initial, (Why me) frustration.
 And, hopefully not the, (I knew this was coming).

-So, To find out what’s going on, You will need to analyze the situation.
-Is your engine not cranking over, You are probably dealing with a starter or battery problem.
+So, to find out what’s going on, you will need to, analyze the situation.
+If your engine is not cranking over, you are probably dealing with, a starter or battery problem.

 The Battery Test

-The quickest and easiest thing to do first is replace the battery with a known good battery.
-If you don’t have one ask someone for a boost or jump start.
+So, the fasted and easiest thing to do first is, replace the battery, with a known good battery.
+If you don’t have one, ask someone for a boost or jump start.

-If you said (I knew this was coming) Ask yourself some easy questions to narrow down the possibilities.
-You may surprize yourself:
+If you said (I knew this was coming), ask yourself some easy questions, to narrow down the possibilities.
+You may surprise yourself:

 - Has the starter been acting up, possibly cranking slow, or making strange noises?

 - Has the engine failed to crank or start before, or is this the first time?

 - Have you recently replaced the starter, battery or cables?